-If you have removed the servo horn from your model's steering servo, or the servo has been removed for service or cleaning, the servo must be re-centered prior to installation of the servo horn or installation of the servo in the model.
+If the trim controls on your transmitter seem off, you may need to re-center your servo.
+Additionally, whenever your servo has been removed for service or cleaning, it must be re-centered prior to installation in the model.

-- 1. Remove the servo horn from the steering servo. - 2.
+- 1. Disconnect the servo horn from the steering servo. - 2.
 Connect the steering servo to channel 1 on the receiver.
-Connect the electronic speed control (ESC) to channel 2.
-The white wire on the servo lead is positioned toward the receiver's LED. - 3.
-Turn the transmitter power switch on.
-Make certain the transmitter's batteries are not depleted. - 4.
+Connect the electronic speed control (ESC) to channel 2. - 3.
+Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - 4.
 Turn off TSM (see page 17). - 5.
-Turn the transmitter's steering trim knob to the center "0" position. - 6.
-Disconnect motor wires "A" and "C" (see page 12) to prevent the motor from turning during the next steps.
+Turn the steering trim adjustment on the transmitter to the center "0" position. - 6.
+Elevate the model on a block or stand so that all of the tires are off the ground.
 Connect a fresh battery pack to the speed control and turn on the ESC (see page 18).
-The servo's output shaft will automatically jump to its center position. - 7.
-Install the servo horn onto the servo output shaft.
-The servo horn should face toward the center of the chassis and be perpendicular to the servo body. - 8.
-Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and you have equal throw in both directions.
-Use the transmitter's steering trim knob to fine-tune the position of the servo horn so the model tracks straight when the steering wheel is at neutral.
+The servo will automatically jump to its center position.